-AERO 4301 - Defense Studies (3)
+AERO 4301 - National Security (3)

-A study of civilian control of the military the national security process and issues.
-American issues, American defense strategy and policy, and the Air Force organizational structure.
+A study of the basic elements of national security policy and process.
+The course explores air and space power operations as well as selected roles of the military in society and current domestic and international issues affecting the military profession.
+Special emphasis is placed on speaking and writing skills in the unique military-style format.
 Concurrent enrollment in AERO 4111 is required for AFROTC students.
 This course may also be taken by non-AFROTC students without the lab.
 Prerequisite: upper-level standing or consent of instructor.

-AERO 4302 - Preparation for Active Duty (3)
+AERO 4302 - Leadership Responsibilities & Commissioning Preparation (3)

-This course prepares the student for active duty studying various world regions, officership, the military justice system, the military as a profession, and advanced leadership ethics.
+This course prepares the student for active duty through the study of the responsibility, authority, and functions of an Air Force commander as well as selected provisions of the military justice system.
 Special emphasis is placed on speaking and writing skills in the unique military-style format.
 Laboratory (AERO 4112) enrollment required for AFROTC students.